nwjs/chromium.src/docs/updater/protocol_3_1.md

      privileges, or if it is installed in a cross-user context.
 0 if not. -1 if unknown.
 Default: -1.
  *   `lastchecked`: An estimated number of hours since the other updater successfully checked for an update.
+A value of -1 indicates the last check time is unknown.
 Default: -1.
-Clients should fuzz this value to one of:
+Clients should limit the accuracy of this value in order to prevent an observer from correlating this request to the one last sent by the subject updater.
+     >Chrome only sends the following values:
-     *   -1: unknown
+     >*   -1: unknown
-     *   0: 0 to 408 hours ago (0 to ~2 weeks).
+     >*   0: [0, 336) hours ago (0 to < ~2 weeks)
-     *   408: 408 to 1344 hours ago (~2 weeks to ~2×28 days)
+     >*   336: [336, 1344) hours ago (~2 weeks to ~2×28 days)
-     *   1344: more than 1344 hours ago (~2×28 days or more)
+     >*   1344: at least 1344 hours ago (~2×28 days or more)
  *   `laststarted`: An estimated number of hours since the other updater successfully ran (started and exited without crashing).
+A value of -1 indicates the last check time is unknown.
 Default: -1.
-     Clients should fuzz this value to one of:
+Clients should limit the accuracy of this value in order to prevent an observer from correlating this request to the one last sent by the subject updater.
+     >Chrome only sends the following values:
-     *   -1: unknown
+     >*   -1: unknown
-     *   0: 0 to 408 hours ago (0 to ~2 weeks).
+     >*   0: [0, 336) hours ago (0 to < ~2 weeks)
-     *   408: 408 to 1344 hours ago (~2 weeks to ~2×28 days)
+     >*   336: [336, 1344) hours ago (~2 weeks to ~2×28 days)
-     *   1344: more than 1344 hours ago (~2×28 days or more)
+     >*   1344: at least 1344 hours ago (~2×28 days or more)
  *   `name`: The name of the other updater.
  *   `updatepolicy`: A numeric indicator of what kind of updater policy the other updater has about updating this client.
 Default: -2.
 Known values: